Skip to main content

 For further information can be found at Introduction to business rates on GOV.UK.

-We have automatically identified those ratepayers who should receive this relief and have applied it to their bill.
-If you feel that you qualify for this relief but it is not showing on your bill, please email us at businessrates@midkent.gov.uk.
+We have automatically identified those ratepayers who should receive these reliefs and have applied it to their bill.
+If you feel that you qualify for these reliefs but it is not showing on your bill, please email us at businessrates@midkent.gov.uk.